polterguy/polterguy.github.io/tutorials/http-rest/index.md

 Two lines of code, and you're returning the result of an HTTP invocation in a structured format, assuming the endpoint you are invoking is returning JSON.
-The crucial parts of course as usual is what is _not_ there; No `IHttpClientFactory`, no `IDisposable` objects you'll need to remember to dispose, no IoC configuration, no async/await statements, etc.
+The crucial parts of course as usual is what is _not_ there; No `IHttpClientFactory`, no `IDisposable` objects you'll need to remember to dispose, no IoC container wiring, no async/await statements, etc.
-By removing the complex parts from your resulting code, maintaining things obviously becomes much easier for both yourself in the future, in addition to obviously junior developers inheriting your project later down the road.
+By removing the complex parts from your resulting code, maintaining things becomes much easier for both yourself in the future, in addition to obviously also any junior developers inheriting your project later down the road.

 > EVERYTHING is "syntax"